-QUALITY EDUCATION WORKSHOP I:
+QUALITY EDUCATION AND HEALTH IS WEALTH WORKSHOP I:

-Report on Event Conducted to Raise Awareness on Right to Education on October 25, 2022 at Vimukti Girls School in Jaipur, Rajasthan
+Report on Event Conducted to Raise Awareness on Right to Education and Health on October 26, 2022 at Mahatma Gandhi Government School in Jaipur, Rajasthan

 ABSTRACT: The event aimed to further the goal of SDG 4 - Quality Education.
 It was a collaboration between the Legal Aid Centre and the Millennium Fellowship Project, 'Children Today, Leaders Tomorrow'.
-The specific event intended to promote quality education for children in the backward areas of Rajasthan.
+The specific event intended to promote the importance of good health for girl children in the backward areas of Rajasthan.